 iii.
 Evaluation conference.
 By April 30, after the collection and consideration of the evaluation data, the College Dean will formally conference with the non-tenured faculty member.
 This discussion will be the basis of a report and/or recommendation made to the Provost.
 The faculty member will sign the annual evaluation agreeing or attach a rejoinder.

 c.
 Tenured Faculty Evaluation Process:

 An annual report of activities shall be prepared by all tenured faculty members and submitted to the Department Chair and the College Dean by March 1.
-This report, accompanied by a cover letter, is also the basis of the faculty member’s application for merit.
+This report is also the basis of the faculty member’s application for merit.